You’ve made it through the interview. You can feel it coming to an end. Take a deep breath. You cannot relax just because it’s almost over.

 5. Do a Process Check

-Finally, if the interviewer hasn’t scheduled your next interview, ask them where they are in the process, how many candidates they’re talking with, and what their timeline is.
+Finally, if the interviewer hasn’t scheduled your next meeting, ask them where they are in the selection process, how many candidates they’re talking with, and what the hiring manager’s timeline is.

 Note that these are wrap-up questions to ask at the end of an interview, not during the interview.

 Ask your smart questions about the company and the job in the flow of conversation throughout the interview.

 By the end, your interviewer is likely looking at the clock and feeling pressed to move on to the next item on their schedule.

 Don’t try to launch a significant conversation when they need to move you out the door.

 Wrap it up, give them your quick references, and let them go — because they need to get on with their day, and you have a thank you letter to write.

 How to Tell If Your Interview Went Well

 The answers you get to the 5 questions above will give you a good sense of how well your interview went.